LuisPerazaRo/modulardissociation/README.md

 coords=MNI100coords(:,1:3);     %Ignore the fourth columns clear MNI100coords              %delete the variable and keep coords
 ```
 Select one participant from the NKI database, and this participant can be random for the purposes of this tutorial.
-It his case I choose the 100th participant from the younger adult connectivity matrices, and we specify as well as the average node degre we wish to threshold the connectivity matrix:
+It this case I choose the 100th participant from the younger adult connectivity matrices, and we specify as well as the average node degre we wish to threshold the connectivity matrix:
 ```Matlab
 pat = 100;
 pat_matrix = abs(Connectome100_YA_NKI(:,:,pat)); %The absolute value